-How will the end of free movement impact our independent schools?
+How will the end of free movement impact our Independent Schools?
 The government published the future skills-based immigration system white paper on 19 December 2018.
-This paper confirms that from 2021 only independent schools will be able to sponsor EEA children who come to the UK for their education.
+This paper confirms that only independent schools will be able to sponsor EEA children who come to the UK for their education from 2021.
+The government have however now commissioned the Migration Advisory Committee (MAC) to look at introducing an Australian-style points-based system.
+The outcome of which, is of course unknown; however it is likely that if free movement ends, EEA nationals will require sponsorship.

 Currently EEA nationals are able to study at state schools, whilst non EEA nationals who are coming to the UK solely to study must obtain a Tier 4 visa to do so, and can therefore only study at an independent institution.
 This is because state schools are not eligible to sponsor students coming to the UK.

-If an EEA national already resides in the UK prior to 29 March 2019, and the UK’s departure from Europe, they will be entitled to stay, and must register under the new settlement scheme.
+If an EEA national already resided in the UK prior to 31 October 2019, and the UK’s departure from Europe, they will be entitled to stay, and must register under the new settlement scheme.
 However, for EEA nationals who have not already moved to the UK, their rights will depend upon the outcome of the Brexit negotiations.
 There are two possibilities:

 - If there is a deal, free movement will continue until the end of the transition period.